nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 ---

 ![LoadingFeatureSequenceDiagram](img/StorageSequenceDiagramLoad.png)
-*Figure x: Sequence Diagram for Storage's load function*
+*Figure 19: Sequence Diagram for Storage's load function*

 Finux will automatically load the data from the save file: `finux.txt`.
 When the Finux application is launched, the data from the file will be loaded during the initialising phase, even before the welcome message is printed.
 The error